RaviTambade/TFLdotNET/oo.md

 #### Virtual and Override

-Polymorphism is achieved using virtual methods and inheritance.
+- Polymorphism is achieved using virtual methods and inheritance.
-Virtual keyword is used to define a method in base class and override keyword is used in derived class.
+- virtual keyword is used to define a method in base class
+- override keyword is used in derived class.

 ```
 class Employee